easybest/spring-data-mybatis/README.md

    </dependency>
    ```

-If you need custom Mapper, you should add property in your application.properties like this:
+If you need custom Mapper, you should add property in your application.yml like this:
 ```
-mybatis.mapper-locations=classpath*:/mapper/**/**Mapper.xml
+mybatis:
+  mapper-locations: "classpath*:/mapper/**/**Mapper.xml"
 ```

 And you need not to define SqlSessionFactory manually.